Picovoice/porcupine/binding/react-native/README.md

 this._porcupine.delete();
 ```

-## Example App
+## Demo App

-The example app can be found in the `/example` directory.
+The demo app can be found in the `/example` directory.
 To run it, from the `/binding/react-native` directory, first run the following:
 ```sh
 yarn bootstrap
 ```

 This will prepare the demo app for running on your chosen platform.
 Once this has completed, you can build and launch it for your platform by running:

 ```sh
 yarn example ios